Careers360 Logo

 DNA fingerprinting: This involves identifying the difference in some specific regions of DNA.
 The sequence in such regions is called repetitive DNA.
 A small stretch of DNA is repeated much time in such sequences.

-DNA from every tissue shows the same degree of polymorphism in case of an individual.
-Hence, DNA from any tissue can be utilised to analyse DNA fingerprinting of an individual.
-Moreover, polymorphism is inheritable from parents to children.
+DNA from every tissue shows the same degree of polymorphism in the case of an individual.
+Hence, DNA from any tissue can be utilised to analyse the DNA fingerprinting of an individual.
+Moreover, polymorphism is inherited from parents to children.
 Hence.
-DNA fingerprinting can be utilised to determine the paternity for a child.
+DNA fingerprinting can be utilised to determine the paternity of a child.

 Question:7